yedpodtrzitko/godot-docs/classes/class_editorsettings.rst

 :ref:`float<class_float>` **editors/3d/default_fov**

-The default camera field of view to use in the 3D editor (in degrees).
+The default camera vertical field of view to use in the 3D editor (in degrees).
 The camera field of view can be adjusted on a per-scene basis using the **View** menu at the top of the 3D editor.
 If a scene had its camera field of view adjusted using the **View** menu, this setting is ignored in the scene in question.
-This setting is also ignored while a Camera3D node is being previewed in the editor.
+This setting is also ignored while a :ref:`Camera3D<class_Camera3D>` node is being previewed in the editor.

+\ **Note:** The editor camera always uses the **Keep Height** aspect mode.

 .. rst-class:: classref-item-separator